 We believe in the power of collaboration.
-Working together with other organizations gets us further faster.
+Working together with other organizations gets us all further faster.
 We make better decisions because we have more information and understand the perspectives of our partners.
 We use resources more carefully because we avoid duplicating what others have already created.

 Here are some of our partnerships and collaborations:

-501 Commons is a member and frequent co-presenter of Seattle City Club
+501 Commons is a member of the,

 Executive Service Corps of the United States